Roman cornice fragment, 1st-2nd century AD

 11777 IVP

-A projecting triangular cornice element, originally forming part of a building's entablature.
-The face features five decorative registers: the lowest is rough-hewn, followed by a band of egg-and-dart ornamentation.
-Above...
+A projecting triangular cornice section, originally forming part of a building’s entablature.
+The main face features four decorative registers: the lowest is rough-hewn, followed by a band of egg-and-dart ornamentation....

-A projecting triangular cornice element, originally forming part of a building's entablature.
-The face features five decorative registers: the lowest is rough-hewn, followed by a band of egg-and-dart ornamentation.
+A projecting triangular cornice section, originally forming part of a building’s entablature.
+The main face features four decorative registers: the lowest is rough-hewn, followed by a band of egg-and-dart ornamentation.
 Above this, a single step leads to a row of acanthus leaf carvings, topped by a register of arches.
-Finally, separated by two steps, the uppermost register displays a lamb's tongue motif.
+Finally, separated by two steps, the uppermost register displays a lamb’s tongue motif.
 The sides and back remain rough-hewn, while the lower edge is partially finished and polished.
+Some small chips and modern losses.

 Provenance